Leti language (Cameroon)

-Leti is a Bantu language of Cameroon, spoken by the Mengisa people.
+Leti, or Mangisa, is a Bantu language of Cameroon, spoken by the Mengisa people.
 Most Mengisa have switched to the Eton language, though a number of them continue to use Leti as a secret ritual language.
 A smaller number speak Leti as their mother tongue.

 Leti is quite close to Tuki and may be a dialect.
 It is also closely related to Eton.

 Mengisa is spoken in the northern part of Sa'a commune (in Lekié department, Central Region).